Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Introduction

 \section{Introduction}

-The biomedical literature has growing collection of omics studies, yet the data underlying these publications is impractical for computational reuse.
+The biomedical literature has a growing collection of omics studies, yet the data underlying these publications is impractical for computational reuse.
 Although raw data are increasingly deposited in public repositories that specialize in distributing them, including PRIDE~\cite{perez2025pride}, MassIVE~\cite{wang2018assembling}, GEO~\cite{edgar2002geo,barrett2012ncbi}, and the Sequence Read Archive~\cite{katz2022sequence}.
 These resources are a critical component for ensuring that the results reported in scientific articles remain verifiable.
 However, raw data require domain knowledge to ensure that the quantification tools are set up correctly and that acceptable values are used for their parameters.
 Despite being the most immediately-useful form of the data, the quantified data are often not placed in public repositories and the barriers to reprocess the data significantly discourages data reuse.

 When processed quantitative data are provided, they may appear in different locations and with different levels of completeness.
 Without a standard way of distributing quantitative data, processing parameters and analytical decisions are similarly scattered across the main article text, supplemental materials, and code repositories.
 Some journals allow authors to make their data available ``upon request,'' but responses to such requests are frequently incomplete or reveal that the materials are no longer available due to personnel turnover, storage limitations, or similar constraints.
-A previous study found that data availability declines with article age, with retrieval success rates dropping by 17\% each year after publication~\cite{vines2014availability}.
+A previous study found that data availability declines with article age, with the odds of a dataset still being available falling by 17\% per year after publication~\cite{vines2014availability}.

 The cumulative effect is that most published omics studies cannot be computationally reused without substantial manual effort.
 In practice, this limits reproducibility, cross-study synthesis, downstream discovery, and interdisciplinary collaboration.
 The scale of the problem precludes manual solutions: in November 2025 alone, more than 1,500 articles matching the query ``proteomics OR mass spectrometry'' were available from PubMed Central (PMC).
 A similar volume of articles are available for genomics, transcriptomics, and metabolomics.